MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/office-insider/deploy/office-deployment-tool.md

 ---
-title: "Use the Office Deployment Tool to install Office Insider on Windows devices" ms.author: danbrown
+title: "Use the Office Deployment Tool to install Microsoft 365 Insider on Windows devices" ms.author: danbrown
 author: DHB-MSFT
 manager: dougeby